Financial Aid Fact Sheet

 - Outside awards are used first to reduce or replace the term-time work portion of your award.

-- Outside awards may also be used to replace your student summer earnings contribution, but not your parent contribution.
+- Outside awards may also be used to replace your student summer earnings contribution (starting in the 2020-2021 academic year, students will no longer have a summer earnings contribution), but not your parent contribution.

 - At your family’s request, we can re-evaluate our financial aid decision if your financial circumstances have changed.